LetsWebDevelop/Cyber99/README.md

 2. Search for CYBER99
 3. Press: Install
 4. Press: Set Color Theme
+5. Click CYBER99 in the top of your screen in the dropdown.

+### Tip

+6. For the best experience got to you settings.json file, and add these two lines:

+        "editor.bracketPairColorization.enabled": true,
+        "window.titleBarStyle": "custom"

-5. Restart VSCode just to be sure :)
+7. Restart VSCode just to be sure :)
-6. Enjoy the synth!
+8. Enjoy!

+## Love it or hate it?

+Love it?
+Keep it!
+Hate it?
+Delete it!

+If you do love it, feel free to leave a review!
+[Leave a Review](https://marketplace.visualstudio.com/items?itemName=LetsWebDevelop.cyber99&ssr=false#review-details)

 ## Contributing

-If you want to contribute to this theme, read the [contributing guidelines](https://github.com/LetsWebDevelop/Cyber99/tree/master/.github)
+If you want to contribute to this theme, read the [Contributing Guidelines](https://github.com/LetsWebDevelop/Cyber99/tree/master/.github)

 ## License